[HISTORY: Adopted by the Board of Trustees of the Village of Monticello 6-21-1999 by L.L. No. 5-1999. Amendments noted where applicable.]

 The provisions of this chapter may be enforced by any police agency, public agency, the Code Enforcement Officer, Enforcement Officer or other officials designated by the Village Board of Trustees.

-Any person who violates any provision of this chapter shall be deemed guilty of an offense and, upon conviction thereof, shall be fined not exceeding $250.
+Any person who violates any provision of this chapter shall be deemed guilty of an offense and, upon conviction thereof, shall be subject to the penalties provided in Article III, General Penalty, of Chapter 1 of the Code of the Village of Monticello.
 Each day that a violation shall continue shall constitute a separate offense.